ilzrv/php-bull-queue/README.md

 ]);
 ```

-If you want to use `predis` as Redis client:
+If you want to use `predis` as Redis client (example configuration):

 ```php
 <?php